-- measures must be taken to rectify the problem (instrument maintenance, open or prepare new calibrators or controls, etc).
-Document such actions and measures in the BAC instrument log. - 7.7.4 A STAT case sample(s) may be analyzed within a pre-run sequence provided it is bracketed with acceptable calibrators and controls and that appropriate QA/QC measures are applied.
+- 7.6.12 Daily Calibration (Pre-run).
+The method is calibrated prior to each day's batch sample analysis.
+Analyze the calibrators, negative control, NIST traceable 0.08% w/v ethanol control and NIST traceable multicomponent alcohol control on the pre-run batch.
+Calibrate the method.
+If the calibrators and/or controls do not satisfy quality control criteria, rerun the affected calibrator or control.
+If, after data reprocessing, the calibrators and/or controls still do not satisfy quality control criteria, then appropriate measures must be taken to rectify the problem (instrument maintenance, open or prepare new calibrators or controls, etc).
+Document such actions and measures in the BAC instrument log. - 7.6.13 A STAT case sample(s) may be analyzed within a pre-run sequence provided it is bracketed with acceptable calibrators and controls and that appropriate QA/QC measures are applied.
 Appropriate measures include a vial verification performed by an independent analyst; a documented review of all calibrators, controls and case samples by an independent analyst; and documentation of chain of custody and aliquots.
-Document this STAT exception, review and communication with the customer on an MFR in the case file. - 7.7.5 Batch sample analysis.
+Document this STAT exception, review and communication with the customer on an MFR in the case file. - 7.6.14 Batch sample analysis.
 Headspace alcohol analysis is performed as a batch analysis.
 Analyze one control at the beginning of the batch and, at a minimum, after every 10 injections.
 With smaller batch sizes, controls may be run more often, for example after every 5 samples.
 The ethanol controls are: 0.00%, 0.05%, 0.10%, 0.20%, and 0.30% by weight by volume.
-All control levels shall be run within the batch. - 7.7.6 Vial Verification.
+All control levels shall be run within the batch. - 7.6.15 Vial Verification.
 After the completion of the batch, the identity of each vial in the headspace sampler is verified with the sequence table and the Alcohol Batch Worksheet.
 Vial verification is performed by an analyst other than the operator and is documented by initials and date on the printed sequence table.

-- 7.8.1 Volatiles are identified based on relative retention times compared to calibrators for both columns.
+- 7.7.1 Volatiles are identified based on relative retention times compared to calibrators for both columns.
 Identification is performed by instrument software.
-Retention times for both analyte and internal standard must be within \pm 2% of the retention time obtained from the average of the calibrators. - 7.8.2 Concentration is calculated automatically by the software based on linear regression of the 5 point calibration curve (3 points for methanol, acetone and isopropanol) based on peak area or peak height measurement.
-The data from the Rtx-BAC1 or Agilent DB-ALC1 or Agilent DB-BAC1 UI column is utilized for quantitative results. - 7.8.3 Tissue concentration is calculated as follows:
+Retention times for both analyte and internal standard must be within $\pm 2\%$ of the retention time obtained from the average of the calibrators. - 7.7.2 Concentration is calculated automatically by the software based on linear regression of the 5 point calibration curve (3 points for methanol, acetone and isopropanol) based on peak area or peak height measurement.
+The data from the Rtx-BAC1 or Agilent DB-ALC1 or Agilent DB-BAC1 UI column is utilized for quantitative results. - 7.7.3 Tissue concentration is calculated as follows:

-Chromatogram concentration X 0.5 g = volatile tissue concentration % (w/w) weighed amount
+Chromatogram concentration x = 0.5 g = volatile tissue concentration % (w/w) weighed amount

-7.9 Quality Control
+7.8 Quality Control